riya-xd/itsriya/README.md

 # itsriya
 This is for training purpose
+hellooo...